rolandgalway/ct5171-assignment/README.md

 # Roland’s Petitions – CT5171 Continuous Delivery Assignment

-This repository contains my submission for the **CT5171 – Continuous Delivery of a Web Application** module.
+This repository contains my submission for the **CT5171 – Cloud DevOps** module.
 It includes the full web application and CI/CD pipeline using **GitHub**, **Jenkins**, **Maven**, **Tomcat**, and **Amazon EC2**.

 ---